-BAL/FADE (Balance/Fade): To adjust balance or fade, press the tune knob until the speaker control labels appear on the display.
+BAL/FADE (Balance/Fade): To adjust balance or fade, press the tune knob until the speaker control labels display.
 Press the pushbutton positioned under the desired label.
 Turn the tune knob clockwise or counterclockwise to adjust the highlighted setting.
-You can also adjust the highlighted setting by pressing either the SEEK, FWD (forward), or REV (reverse) button until the desired levels are obtained.
+The highlighted setting can also be adjusted by pressing either the SEEK, FWD (forward), or REV (reverse) button until the desired levels are obtained.

 To quickly adjust balance or fade to the middle position, press the pushbutton positioned under the BAL or FADE label for more than two seconds.
-You will hear a beep and the level will be adjusted to the middle position.

-To quickly adjust both the balance and fade to the middle position at one time, press the tune knob for more than two seconds until you hear a beep.
+A beep sounds and the level adjusts to the middle position.
+To quickly adjust both the balance and fade to the middle position at one time, press the tune knob for more than two seconds until a beep sounds.

-If the rear seat audio (RSA) is turned on, the radio will disable FADE and mute the rear speakers.
+If the Rear Seat Audio (RSA) is turned on, the radio disables FADE and mutes the rear speakers.